The Lean Startup

 • Verify that existing clinical data supports the clinical and economic claims in the Value Story and economic model or add reimbursement related aspects to any planned clinical study protocol, along with the company's estimated results.

-The above Value Story, economic model and existing/planned clinical data (including the estimated results) are presented to relevant physicians and payors, seeking their feedback as if the product is complete and the estimated clinical study results represent the actual results that may be obtained within a year or two.
+The above Value Story, economic model and existing/planned clinical data (including the estimated results) are presented to relevant physicians and payers, seeking their feedback as if the product is complete and the estimated clinical study results represent the actual results that may be obtained within a year or two.

 The completion of such a 'Pseudo Dossier' can be achieved within a couple of months, early enough to impact the product's specification, planned applications and clinical studies.
-In case of negative feedback the company should consider changing the Value Story, economic model, clinical data or the product's features and then seek payors' feedback again until receiving positive feedback.
+In case of negative feedback the company should consider changing the Value Story, economic model, clinical data or the product's features and then seek payers' feedback again until receiving positive feedback.
 Only upon receipt of positive feedback, it would make sense to continue with the development work and clinical studies.
 Otherwise, it is just an expensive gamble which may lead to the company's failure.

 Summary